davidgilbertson/react-recollect/README.md

 If you want nostalgia, use Flux.

 Also there is a library that is very similar to this one (I didn't copy, promise) called [`react-easy-state`](https://github.com/solkimicreb/react-easy-state).
 It's more mature than this library, but _slightly_ more complex and has external dependencies.

+# Is it really OK to drop support for IE?
+Sure, why not!
+Just imagine, all that time you spend getting stuff to work for a few users in crappy old browsers could instead be spent making awesome new features for the vast majority of your users.
+Also:

+- GitHub doesn't support IE (and shows a message saying that)
+- Egghead.io doesn't work in IE (and shows a message saying that)
+- devdocs.io doesn't support IE (and shows a message saying that)
+- Flickr doesn't support IE (and shows a message saying that)
+- Codepen doesn't support IE
+- Smashing Magazine is messed up but readable
+- MobX 5 doesn't support IE

 # TODO